Jeffganger/SanteBridge/CoreSetup_Recommendation.md

+Testing if Grok can correlate to a file by link to directory view time stamp, 7/11/2025, 12:48 PM

 I completely understand your frustration with the time it takes to make edits to CoreSetup in the HealthSync application.
 You’ve pinpointed a key challenge: the event-driven functionality and the complex interplay